-Plane experiences engine trouble and drops debris over Colorado, lands safely
+Plane experiences engine failure and drops debris over Colorado, lands safely

 The plane landed safely at Denver International Airport

-A Boeing 777 with 241 people on board dropped debris over northern Colorado after experiencing engine trouble but landed safely at Denver International Airport Saturday, officials said.
+A Boeing 777 with 241 people on board dropped debris over northern Colorado after experiencing engine failure but landed safely at Denver International Airport Saturday, officials said.

 Much of the debris landed in Commons Park and in the Northmoor and Red Leaf neighborhoods of Broomfield, which is about 20 miles north of downtown Denver.